-Rhizolysis/Radio Frequency Lesioning (Denervation) is a procedure where nerves to facet joints (medial branch nerves) are destroyed (sometimes called lesioning or denervation).
-The procedure is usually done when medial branch blocks (see patient information leaflet of medial branch block) produce a lot of pain relief for a short amount of time.
-The purpose is to try to give pain relief that lasts longer, sometimes even lasting a number of years.
+Radio Frequency Lesioning (Denervation) is a procedure where nerves to the knee joint (genicular nerves) are destroyed (sometimes called lesioning or denervation).
+The procedure is usually done when local anaesthetic block of genicular nerves produce a lot of pain relief for a short amount of time.
+The purpose is to try to give pain relief that lasts longer.
+Usually, several injections are done during the same procedure.